 How to get to Pub Street Siem Reap?

 Pub Street is in the centre of Siem Reap town and all tuk tuk drivers will know how to get there.
 Unless you’re staying a long way out of town, most tuk tuk rides will cost just a couple of dollars.
 If you’re walking, just say to anyone “pub street” and they will easily be able to point you in the right direction.
 Your hotel or guest house will also be able to give you the best directions to Pub Street.
 Getting to Pub Street isn’t usually a problem, it’s the getting home again which is more problematic for most people.
 Remember to note the name of your hotel and any nearby landmarks.
 If possible, take a business card from your hotel so you can show it to your driver when you want to go back.
 There are so many hotels, often with very similar names, so try to remember where you’re staying.
 It’s not too uncommon to hear stories of people “getting lost” for a few days!
 You can haggle price for tuk tuks waiting at Pub Street to take you home.
 Never settle on the first price.

-YOLO Bar – Found at the bottom end of Pub Street, this bar is a lively spot, where a combination of R&B, hip hop, rock and house is played throughout the night.
+Found at the bottom end of Pub Street, YOLO Bar is a lively spot, where a combination of R&B, hip hop, rock and house is played throughout the night.
 Cheap drinks are on tap, with a warning going out that the cocktails are super strong.
 This funky spot is also home to a swathe of street art, and the UV paint comes out after dark.